 twin sons Robert and Mike and I lived on the north shore near

-From 1965-68, Raymond W. Noe was a radioman stationed at the Naval Station (Annex) Bermuda and now lives in Virginia Beach, VA.
+1965 to 1968, Raymond W. Noe was a radioman stationed at the Naval Station (Annex) Bermuda and now lives in Virginia Beach, VA.
 His family includes Raymond A. Noe, Brittney Noe, Lea Ann Noe and Paul and Bobbie Noe.
 He can still picture many of the places mentioned in the experiences.
 He wrote a wonderful long E-mail of memories of people, places and treasures aspects of Bermuda.
-See it in full in our Bermuda Online Guestbook under the 4 September 2002 date.
+See it in full in the Bermuda Online Guestbook for 4 September 2002..

 1966 photo of entrance to Kindley Air Force Base, Bermuda.